0xumarkhatab/Simplified-Clarity-Mini-Course/Mappings.md

 # Example of mapping

-Let's say we have a mapping named `items` that maps every integer `uint` to a string `string-ascii-8`.
+Let's say we have a mapping named `Items` that maps every integer `uint` to a string `string-ascii-8`.

 What we will do is whenever user wants to add an item let's say 'Gym at 5 AM', we will store this string at location 1